-Section 721(a) of the code (relating to control of property) provides ''The administration of all lands and waters owned, leased or otherwise controlled by the commission shall be under the sole control of the director, and the commission shall promulgate regulations. . .for its use and protection as necessary to properly manage these lands or waters.''
-The amendments to §§ 131.2, 135.2 and 135.41 are proposed under this authority.
+Section 721(a) of the code (relating to control of property) provides ''The administration of all lands or waters owned, leased or otherwise controlled by the commission shall be under the sole control of the director, and the commission shall promulgate regulations consistent with the purpose of this title for its use and protection as necessary to properly manage these lands or waters.''
+The amendments to §§ 131.2, 135.181 and 135.182 are proposed under this authority.

 2. Regulatory Requirements

 This proposed rulemaking will amend §§ 131.2 and 135.181 and delete § 135.182 to eliminate the outdated and unnecessary text unique to SGL 176 and replace it with proposed § 135.182a regarding new Statewide shotgun range regulations for both clay bird ranges and shotgun patterning ranges.

 Persons who utilize the shooting ranges located on SGL 176 will be affected by this proposed rulemaking.

 This proposed rulemaking should not result in any additional cost or paperwork.

 This proposed rulemaking will be effective upon final-form publication in the Pennsylvania Bulletin and will remain in effect until changed by the Commission.

 For further information regarding this proposed rulemaking, contact Jason L. DeCoskey, Director, Bureau of Wildlife Protection, 2001 Elmerton Avenue, Harrisburg, PA 17110-9797, (717) 783-6526.

 BRYAN J. BURHANS,

 Fiscal Note: 48-485.
 No fiscal impact; (8) recommends adoption.